 2017 Fall Courses:

 The Theology Program Course 3: The Theology Program is an intense theological studies program, designed for busy people who may never go to seminary but want deep theological training.
 It consists of six 10-week courses.
 The third course, covering the doctrine of God, will be held Mondays 7-9 p.m., in the Student Center from September 11 to December 11, 2017 (schedule subject to change based on 2nd Friday schedule).
 The weekly format is typically about an hour-long video by Credo House instructors C. Michael Patton and Rhome van Dyck followed by table discussion.
 There is no cost for the course.
 Completion of Courses 1 and 2 is not required for you to take Course 3.
 No homework is required.
-For more info, to sign-up, or to indicate your interest in attending, see Jamie Allen at the Expand and Equip table or contact by email (email@example.com).
+Light snacks and water will be provided.
+For more info, to sign-up, or to indicate your interest in attending, see Jamie Allen at the Expand and Equip table or contact by email (firstname.lastname@example.org).

 Course 3- Trinitarianism (Doctrine of God)